indweller/autonomous-decision-making/README.md

 python main.py <map-name>
 ```

-Our code creates comparative results for every agent, which can be time consuming.
-The agents evaluated are stored in the `agents` variable in main.
-Similarly, you can reduce the number of seeds or frequency of evaluation by augmenting the `seeds` and `evaluation_frequency`, respectively.
-We suggest 200 training runs for medium maps and at least 500 runs for hard maps.
-To alter the parameters and the agents to be trained, refer to `main.py`.
+The current version of the code creates comparative results for every agent, which can be time consuming.
+The agents evaluated are stored in the `agents` variable in `main.py`.
+For shorter run times, you can reduce the `test_runs`, `seeds` and `evaluation_frequency`.
+We suggest 200 training episodes for medium maps and 500 episodes for hard maps.
+All the parameters and the agents to be trained, can be set in the `main.py` file.

+Our proposed algorithm is `UCBQLearner` - for which you can find the plots and videos in `code/`.
+The results were obtained with `training_episodes = 200, evaluation_episodes = 20, evaluation_frequency = 10, test_runs = 100, test_episodes = 20, seeds = 10`.